What if…

 That’s a little… odd.

-What about Isiah Bradley, the only survivor of the Super Soldier Serum trials that the government was conducting on black men, y’know, the first Captain America?
-In the Falcon and the Winter Soldier show, there’s a mention of him and the Winter Soldier fighting in Korea in the 1950s, you couldn’t do something with that?
-Or why not set up something with Eli Bradley, his grandson, who becomes the hero Patriot?
+Anyway, all of my adaptation questions aside… I’m mostly wondering, where’s like… She-Hulk?
+It would’ve been cool to see her show up.
+Or maybe the Falcon?
+Or Ms. Marvel?
+And not just in this episode, but any of them.
+Why not an episode with an early version of Moon Knight?
+What about something with Yelena Belova and Kate Bishop?
+Those two were a god damn delight.
+There’s seriously nothing they could’ve spun out of The Eternals?
+How about Isiah Bradley, the only survivor of the initial Super Soldier Serum trials the government conducted on black men?
+Y’know, the story of the first Captain America?
+What if he was the ONLY Captain America?
+Or, in the Falcon and the Winter Soldier show, there’s a mention of him and the Winter Soldier fighting in Korea in the 1950s, you couldn’t do something with that?
+Or why not set up something with Eli Bradley, his grandson, the kid who eventually becomes the superhero known as Patriot?

 Oh well, spilled milk.

-But… this episode does end with Dr. Strange showing up, the same Dr. Strange who showed up in the end of Kahhori’s episode, the same Dr. Strange who once broke bad, but worked with Captain Carter to protect the Multiverse last season, and he seems to be working on something that I assume is currently hidden from the Watcher’s nearly omniscient gaze, albeit… not for long, I imagine.
+This episode does end with Dr. Strange showing up, the same Dr. Strange who showed up in the end of Kahhori’s episode, the same Dr. Strange who once broke bad, but worked with Captain Carter to protect the Multiverse last season, and he seems to be working on something that I assume is currently hidden from the Watcher’s nearly omniscient gaze, albeit… not for long, I imagine.

 Finally, the central idea of this episode’s plot, that two timelines are stuck together and that entanglement is going to result in the destruction of those timelines… is this the first seed of the Multiversal Calamity that will lead to the big Secret Wars films—otherwise known as Avengers 5 and 6—the ones that were supposed to center around Kang (as mentioned in my Ant-Man 3 review) but may now end up revolving around Dr. Doom, at least, if the post-Jonathan Majors being fired rumors are true?